esp-rs/std-training/README.md

 license, shall be licensed as above, without any additional terms or conditions.

+## Authors

+The content of this training was created by Ferrous Systems GmbH and Espressif Systems.

 ## Code of Conduct

 Contribution to this crate is organized under the terms of the [Rust Code of